StockholmCityRP/netr_garages/README.md

 3. Walk into the marker to pull out your stored cars

 ## Adding vehicle to garage
-- Use the server side trigger `netr_garages:addCarToParking': vehicleProps, target`
+- Use the server side trigger `netr_garages:addCarToParking: vehicleProps, target`

 ---